Fix: Block Unknown Callers Not Working in iOS 26

 The rollout of a new operating system, even one as sophisticated as iOS 26, often brings unexpected quirks.
-One frustrating issue users face is the failure of the crucial Silence Unknown Callers feature, which is designed to block spam and unwanted calls.
+One issue users face is the failure of the crucial Silence Unknown Callers feature, which is designed to block spam and unwanted calls.
 When this native call blocking functionality breaks down, it exposes your iPhone to a barrage of interruptions, defeating the purpose of the recent OS update.
+Here’s how to fix it.

 Table of contents